 — Ella Mai (@ellamai) February 23, 2019

-Following her tweet, an outpouring of music crusaders and commentators on Twitter swarmed in her mentions to pick her words a part.
-Some users used this time to share their views on lack of authenticity in R&B and how Mai and other newbies like H.E.R, SZA, and Kehlani all sound identical on records heard on radio.
+Following her tweet, an outpouring of music crusaders and commentators on Twitter swarmed in her mentions to pick her words apart.
+Some users used this time to share their views on the lack of authenticity in R&B and how Mai and other newbies like H.E.R, SZA, and Kehlani all sound identical on records heard on radio.

 nah it sucks and it’s in large part due to artists like yourself. no real musical acumen, no understanding of the history of the genre you’re a part of, just a racially ambiguous pretty face with poor vocal technique and a machine behind you. https://t.co/Iz0wEihMHs